dean0x7d/pybinding/docs/experimental/cuda.rst

 By default, CUDA support is disabled.
 You will need to turn it on manually by recompiling the package.
 First, ensure that you have `CUDA Toolkit <https://developer.nvidia.com/cuda-toolkit>`_ 7.5 or newer installed.
-Next, remove any existing Pybinding installation by executing the following command in terminal::
+Next, remove any existing pybinding installation by executing the following command in terminal::

     pip3 uninstall pybinding